16 Essential Facts About Paris That You Should Know

 8. Counting trees is an official job.

-There are about 484,000 trees all over the city limits of Paris.
-And we are aware of this because a group of people has been tasked with counting the public trees in the city.
+There are about 484,000 trees all over the city limits, and a group of people is tasked with counting them.

 9. The Eiffel Tower has 1,665 stairs leading up to the top.